Pennsylvania relaxes medical marijuana rules, allowing for curbside pickup and de facto home delivery for the first time

 “We asked for the moon, and though we didn’t get the moon, we’re happy with the result,” Badey said.

-Patients can use the online ordering to speed the dispensing process at most dispensaries.
+Patients can use online ordering to speed up the dispensing process at most dispensaries.

 Under the relaxed regulations, the Department of Health will allow dispensary employees to go out to a patient or caregiver vehicle, retrieve the necessary identification cards, go back inside to dispense the product, and deliver to the vehicle.

-Note: Editor’s note: News about the coronavirus is changing quickly.
-The latest information can be found at inquirer.com/coronavirus.